Presence in NZ requirements

 If you are planning to live outside NZ

 If you know you are going to live in another country, it must be because you will be:

 - working overseas for the New Zealand Government

-- working for an international organisation that the New Zealand Government belongs to, like the United Nations
+- working for an international organisation that the New Zealand Government is a member of, such as the United Nations

 - employed by a person or organisation based in New Zealand.

 You will be asked about your travel plans for the next 12 months.
 If you plan to travel, you may be asked to prove that New Zealand is your home because you: